TizzyT566/BijouDB/README.md

 ## References
 In SQL we have `PRIMARY KEY` and `FOREIGN KEY` to link relationships between tables.

-Here we have the concept of References.
+Here we have the concept of  references.
 Its very similar in concept.

 References prevent a Record from being deleted if it has child references.